MajickTek/ZoomManager/README.md

 This app allows you to put all of your recurring zoom meetings in one place.
 It is minimalistic and light, only requiring a Java Runtime Environment.

+This app is intended for use by students.

 Interface: A graphical list that is modified with keybinds

 Features: